Roboy/memory/docs/Usage/1_getting_started.rst

 For this two variables in Config class (util package) should be changed:

 - ROS_MASTER_URI - defines an URI of roscore module in the network, e.g. "http://bot.roboy.org:11311/"
 - ROS_HOSTNAME - defines the IP address of the machine with rosjava mudule in the network, e.g. "192.168.1.1"

+If you running ros in a virtual machine, please configure brisging and use the respective IP adresses.

 Running the package